 To open a live account, you’ll need a minimum deposit of at least $200.
-Alternatively, Admiral Markets offer a demo account that you can use to practice and familiarise yourself with their platform.
+Alternatively, Admiral Markets offers a demo account that you can use to practice and familiarise yourself with their platform.

-Regulated by the Financial Conduct Authority, UK (FRN: 595450 ), CySEC (Licence: 201/13 ), and ASiC (AFSL #AFSL 410681 ).
+Regulated by the Financial Conduct Authority, UK (FRN: 595450), CySEC (Licence: 201/13), and ASIC (AFSL #AFSL 410681).
 Admiral Markets puts all client funds in a segregated bank account and uses tier-1 banks for this.
-Admiral Markets have been established since 2001, and have a head office in UK.
+Admiral Markets has been established since 2001 , and have a head office in UK .

-Like most brokers, Admiral Markets take a fee from the spread, which is the difference between the buy and sell price of an instrument.
+Like most brokers, Admiral Markets takes a fee from the spread, which is the difference between the buy and sell price of an instrument.

 The average spread for EUR/USD across all brokers on BrokerNotes is 0.82 pips.
 See popular brokers for trading EUR/USD

 The average spread for USD/JPY across all brokers on BrokerNotes is 0.91 pips.
 See popular brokers for trading USD/JPY